alonmd/alonmd.github.io/index.md

 ### (2 of 2) Screenshot of auto-generated discharge form currently on github.
-Design students at University of Indiana designed this discharge form to use aggregate data from the database.
+Design students at University of Indiana designed this discharge form from the database.
 ![Design Example](https://alonmd.github.io/discharge.png)